 Step 1: An employee has five (5) days after he/she becomes aware of, or could reasonably have become aware of an event upon which a grievance may be filed to orally discuss the matter with the Food Service Director, who will attempt to resolve the matter informally.
 If the aggrieved employee is not satisfied with the oral disposition of the grievance by the Food Service Director, the employee may request the Grievance Chairman for further discussion of the matter.
-If discussion by the Grievance Chairman does not resolve the matter, the employee or Grievance Chairman may pursue the matter by filing a grievance in written form with the Food Service Director within five (5) days of such discussion.
-The Food Service Director shall return the written answer within five (5) days thereafter.
+If discussion by the Grievance Chairman does not resolve the matter, the employee or Grievance Chairman may pursue the matter by filing a grievance in written form with the Food Service Director shall return the written answer within five (5) days thereafter.